GnomedDev/mkw-sp/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: A feature request for MKW-SP.
+about: A feature request for MKW-SPC.
 title: ''
 labels: feature
 assignees: ''